Thai traditional games: Seua Kham Huai

 Seua Kham Huai (เสือข้ามห้วย) is a game that involves two teams, tigers and creeks.
 The tigers try to jump over the creeks who do various poses, while the creeks try to prevent them from successfully jumping.
 The game can be played solo or in groups and has two methods of playing.
 If a tiger fails to jump over a creek, their team must switch to being creeks.

 Tang Te

 Tang Te (ตั้งเต) or Jong Te (จ้องเต) is a game that is similar to hopscotch.
 It is usually played by children and consists of a grid drawn on the ground, with various designs and patterns.
 The game involves hopping on one foot through the different squares, while avoiding stepping on the lines and keeping balance.
-The aim of the game is to reach the end of the grid, and then return back to the starting point, without making any mistakes.
+The aim of the game is to reach the end of the grid, and then return to the starting point, without making any mistakes.